-(Small tip: Use written, colored post-its, a different color for each quadrant, instead of directly using marker pens to make notes in the quadrants)
+(Small tip: Use written, coloured post-its, a different colour for each quadrant, instead of directly using marker pens to make notes in the quadrants)

 Let’s break this down into 3 major steps that can be followed to make this activity easy and fun:

 Step 1: Have a beginner’s mindset.
 Simple right?